 Outdoor Schools WA

-Outdoor Schools Washington was founded earlier this year and exists to help every child in our state have an outdoor school experience.
+Outdoor Schools Washington exists to help every child in our state have an outdoor school experience.
 Currently, they can reimburse $75 per student per day for programming as well as room and board.
 In addition, they can reimburse $50 per student for transportation costs.
-Eligibility is very flexible in 2021/2022 and all Washington schools are encouraged to apply, regardless of students' ages or a schools public/private designation.
-We encourage you to reach out to Outdoor Schools directly, as they're keen to fund reimbursements for as many schools as possible this year and they're eager to hear from you!
+We encourage you to reach out to Outdoor Schools directly, as they're keen to fund reimbursements for as many schools as possible and they're eager to hear from you!
 Review the evolving website (link above) and email: support@outdoorschoolsWA.org with any follow-up questions.

 - Every Student Succeeds Act (ESSA) - Congress allocated $1.1 billion for Title IV, Part A of Every Student Succeeds Act.